The Jacobite (steam train): Route

 The route is also the same shown in the Harry Potter films.
-The company running The Jacobite provided Warner Brothers with the train used as the Hogwarts Express in all of the movies and allowed them use of the route of The Jacobite for filming.
+The company running The Jacobite provided Warner Brothers with the train used as the Hogwarts Express in all of the films and allowed them use of the route of The Jacobite for filming.
 The locomotive used to pull the Hogwarts Express in the films, the GWR 4900 Class 5972 Olton Hall, is presently located at Warner Bros.
 Studio Tour London - The Making of Harry Potter and can be seen during studio tours.

 Locomotives and rolling stock

 Steam locomotives

 Various steam locomotives have been used to haul the service over the years, mostly of types that would have been used on the route in pre-1967 steam days, including: